ReachableCEO/MarkdownResume-Pipeline-ClientExample/README.md

 ## Introduction

 Resume formatting/publication/management is difficult, tedious, annoying etc. The @ReachableCEO has hacked the process and made it easy!

-## Quickstart

-I recommend doing these steps in order for efficency.

-- Edit build/build.sh and alter the top section to refelct your information.
-- Edit Templates/WorkHistory/WorkHistory.csv
-- Create Templates/JobHistoryDetails/<position>.md to match the value in the first field of WorkHistory.csv
-- Edit SkillsAndProjects/Projects.md
-- Edit SkillsAndProjects/Skills.csv
-- Edit Templates/CandidateInfoSheet.md
-- cd to the build directory and bash build.sh
+This repository is the core build scripts, templates etc used for resume management.
+It's meant as one half of a complete solution.

+Please see [MarkdownResum-Pipeline-ClientExample repository](https://git.knownelement.com/reachableceo/MarkdownResume-Pipeline-ClientExample) for the other half.
+You would clone that repository and follow the instructions.
+That repository has this repository vendored into it.

 ## Directory Overview